Match Amazing Speakers

 Global times call for global perspective.
 As someone who has lived in and reported from North America, the Middle East, Africa, Asia and Europe, Katty Kay’s speech offers rich observations on the global news making headlines right now and what world leaders are doing.
-The world is changing at lightning speed and understanding the complex issues requires a constant refresh of perspective.
+The world is changing at lightning speed.
+Understanding the complex issues requires a constant refresh of perspective.
 It’s a world where many of the fastest growing economies are in Africa; where 300 million micro-bloggers challenge the supremacy of the Chinese state; and where one-third of the population of the Middle East is under thirty.
 It’s a world where big challenges abound – economically, politically and in terms of security and safety.
 And the landscape changes on a daily basis.
 Where is it headed?
-Katty Kay offers insights on what the future holds globally and how it will impact you.
+Katty Kay offers insights on what the future holds globally and how it will impact her audience.

 THE CONFIDENCE CODE